-The Visual Art Course develops students' understanding of the visual world by making and appreciating images and objects.
+In Year 10, the Visual Art Course develops students' understanding of the visual world by making and appreciating images and objects.
 An understanding of the skills of artists, designers, craftspeople, critics and historians is developed.
 Emphasis is placed on experimentation and an enjoyment of the art making process.
-Students experience the work of talented artists first hand by visiting contemporary art galleries and by working with artists in workshop situations.
+Students experience the work of talented artists through research, visiting contemporary art galleries and/ or by working with artists in workshop situations.

-- 'Observing the Obvious', still life painting on canvas - 'Design from Nature' ceramic forms - 'Social Comment', 2D focus - 'Face It', 2D preliminary focus, 3D major - 'Surrealism', 2D and digital media, which may include printmaking and animation - 'Inside Out', figurative drawing and printmaking - Collaborative project (2 and 3D media focus)
+- 'Social Comment', 2D focus - 'Let's Face It'.
+3D focus - 'Surrealism', 2D and 3D focus and digital media, which may include printmaking and animation - 'Through the Looking Lens', digital media - 'Inside Out', figurative drawing and printmaking - Collaborative project (2D and 3D media focus)

-- · Painting, still life and figure drawing, ceramic modelling, digital and mixed media explorations - Create, present and reflect on art works that incorporate Visual Art techniques, technologies, processes and language - Understand and use the Elements and Principles of Art and Design - Research and evaluate the practices of local and international artists in relation to students' own ideas - Evaluate and reflect on art works in responding and theory tasks
+- Develop skills in studio areas: painting, observational drawing, abstraction drawing, ceramics, sculpture, digital and mixed media explorations - Create, present and reflect on artworks that incorporate Visual Art techniques, technologies, processes and language - Understand and use the Elements and Principles of Art and Design in analysing and interpreting the meaning of artworks - Research and evaluate the concepts of local and international artists in relation to students' own ideas - Evaluate and reflect on artworks in Responding tasks